openedx/docs.openedx.org/source/developers/references/developer_guide/testing/index.rst

 Testing
 #######

-Testing is something that we take very seriously at edX: we even have a "test engineering" team at edX devoted purely to making our testing infrastructure even more awesome.
+Testing is something that we take very seriously within the Open edX project.
+We maintain two kinds of tests: unit tests and integration tests.

-To find out more about our testing infrastructure, check out the `testing.rst`_ file on GitHub.
+Overall, you want to write the tests that maximize coverage while minimizing maintenance.
+In practice, this usually means investing heavily in unit tests, which tend to be the most robust to changes in the code base.
+Integration tests, being more expensive to write and run, should be used more sparingly.

+Different repositories may have different ways of defining and/or running tests.
+Check out the repo documentation for more information.

 .. toctree::
     :maxdepth: 2